Prompting PaLM for Translation: Assessing Strategies and Performance: Prompting for Machine Translation

 To find relevant examples, we use $k$-nearest neighbor~(\kNN) search on the source side of our parallel pool, inspired by \citet{khandelwal2021nearest}.
 We carry out the search itself using the method of \citet{avq_2020}\footnote{Available at \url{https://github.com/google-research/google-research/tree/master/scann}.}, and investigate two possible representations of the sentences, with associated distance measures:

-\begin{description} \item[Bag-of-words (BOW)] Each sentence is represented by a (sparse) vector of counts associated with each word in the vocabulary.
+\textbf{Bag-of-words (BOW):} Each sentence is represented by a (sparse) vector of counts associated with words in the vocabulary.
 As the associated distance measure we use cosine distance.
-This representation focuses just on the surface form of the words, and thus favors lexical similarity between the examples.
+This representation focuses on the surface form of the words, and thus favors lexical similarity between the examples.

-\item[\roberta] Another possibility is to embed the sentences in a continuous multidimensional space and use Euclidean distance for \kNN retrieval.
-In our case we used \roberta \cite{liu2019roberta}, a multilingual transformer-based model.
-Note that it would be conceivable to use \palm itself as embedding model, which would provide a representation (and associated similarity measure) closer to the application that we are targeting.
-However, due to the high computational cost and large amounts of data (for some experiments we embed the totality of the WMT training data) we decided to use a smaller model.
-As \roberta is a trained neural model, we expect its embeddings to better represent the semantics of the sentences, and thus retrieve prompts that are relevant to their subject matter. \end{description}
+\textbf{\roberta:} Sentences are represented as embeddings in the space defined by \roberta \cite{liu2019roberta}, a multilingual transformer-based model, with Euclidean distance used for retrieval.
+We expect these embeddings to reflect the semantics of the sentence, and thus retrieve prompts that are relevant to their subject matter.\footnote{Note that it would be conceivable to use \palm itself as embedding model, which would provide a representation (and associated similarity measure) closer to the application that we are targeting.
+However, due to the high computational cost and large amounts of data (for some experiments we embed the totality of the WMT training data) we decided to use a smaller model.}